 33 AVP can calculate court fees based on the case value and enter a comment about fees.
 However, there is no field or checkbox to indicate whether court fee waivers were requested or approved.
 In any event, many courts do not enter the court fee fields at all.
 They have little incentive to do so since there is no corresponding AVP report to make good use of the information by managerial staff.
 To improve the practice, a clerk could enter '\$0' as a court fee and make a reference to the judge's decision in the comment box.
+Alternatively, a waiver field could be introduced into AVP.

-individual judges in their orders, therefore aggregation of data is not possible.
-It is possible that court fee waivers represent a 'positive story' where the court system is improving access to justice for poorer court users.
+represent a 'positive story' where the court system is improving access to justice for poorer court users.
 However, it is difficult to measure any impact without better data.